weegrom/polaris-icons/FREQUENTLY_ASKED_QUESTIONS.md

 # Polaris Icons: frequently asked questions

+## Search

-## Some icons are in Sketch/Abstract, but not on https://polaris-icons.shopify.com, why?
+### Some icons are in Sketch/Abstract, but not on https://polaris-icons.shopify.com, why?

-We’re currently working on making all icons that are available in Sketch / Abstract to also be available in the `@shopify/polaris-icons` npm package, starting with icons that are currently being used in production codebases, such as Shopify/web, Shopify/online-store-web.
+We’re currently working on making all icons that are available in Sketch / Abstract be also available on https://polaris-icons.shopify.com and in the [`@shopify/polaris-icons` npm package](https://npmjs.com/package/@shopify/polaris-icons).

 Thank you for your patience!

+If you want to help adding missing icons from Abstract into the polaris-icons project, get in touch in [#polaris-tooling](https://shopify.slack.com/messages/CCNUS0FML) on Slack.

+---

+## Development

-## Can I use `@shopify/polaris-icons` if I’m not using React?
+### Can I use `@shopify/polaris-icons` if I’m not using React?

 Not yet.
 Support for other use cases than React, such as vanilla JS, Android, and iOS, are on the roadmap: watch this space!

-## How to use `@shopify/polaris-icons` with the `@shopify/polaris` `Icon` component?
+### How to use `@shopify/polaris-icons` with the `@shopify/polaris` `Icon` component?

 You can use `@shopify/polaris`’s [`Icon` component](https://polaris.shopify.com/components/images-and-icons/icon) like so: